javickas/mytfazure/readme.md

-Azure Terraform Lab
+#Azure Terraform Lab

     ##Description

         Azure environment with 2 regions
         GCP to come

+    ##TFVARS
-    use tfvars file for sensitive information
+        Use tfvars file for sensitive information

 ##Environment Topology

-    Insert here
+    To be added.